 Another tactic to get rid of rabbits is to plant rabbit deterrent plants.
 There are some plants that are less tasty to rabbits.
 By planting these in your landscape or around your garden you might deter the rabbits from even entering.
 Most animals do not like strong tastes like garlic and herbs so that is an option foremost.

 I plant a border of hardneck garlic around the beds in my vegetable garden.
 All of my garlic is ordered through Botanical Interests.
-Garlic starts at only $4 per bulb and is an affordable rabbit deterrent tactic that also allows you to enjoy use of homegrown garlic in your kitchen cooking.
+Garlic is an affordable rabbit deterrent tactic that also allows you to enjoy use of homegrown garlic in your kitchen cooking.
 Rabbits eat some herbs but a few they prefer less include Sage, Lavender and Rosemary.
 They also tend to not eat tomatoes.

 Some other plants that rabbits tend to not enjoy include rabbit resistant annuals such as Forget Me Nots and Impatiens, perennials such as Yarrow, Coral Bells, Aster, Bleeding Heart, Daylilly and Ferms.
 In terms of groundcover try English Ivy, Vinca or Pachysandra.
 For shrubs plants rabbits hate consider Boxwood, Holly, Juniper and Lilac.
 They also do not tend to enjoy trees such as Oak, Pines, Cedar and Spruce.